-Certificates originating in the United States (excluding Certificates of Islamic Slaughter issued by IS EG Halal) must be signed by a chamber of commerce but no longer require endorsement by the Egyptian embassy or consulate.
-Importers must present one set of all documents to Egypt's General Organization for Export and Import Control (see GAIN-EGYPT (EG-2018-2692) Food and Agricultural Import Regulations and Standards - FAIRS Export Certificate Report 2018).
+Certificates originating in the United States (excluding Certificates of Islamic Slaughter issued by ISEG Halal) must be signed by a chamber of commerce but no longer require endorsement by the Egyptian Embassy.

-Meat and Poultry Products: Ministry of Agriculture and Land Reclamation Decree 1647 (1997), requires that the importer submit a request to the General Organization for Veterinary Services for the import of meat and live animals.
+Meat and Poultry Products: The Ministry of Agriculture and Land Reclamation's Decree 1647 (1997) requires that importers submit a request to the General Organization for Veterinary Services for the import of meat and live animals.
 The request must indicate:

-- The number and type of animals or meat being imported
+- The number and type of animals or meat imported

 - Country of origin

 - Shipping port

 - Expected date of arrival

 - Means of transportation